senner007/Loremsition/roadmap.md

 - set up css in options overwritring the css in css file

 0.2 - Plugin showcasing
-- Click items to delete (for showcasing)
+- Click buttons to add/delete (for showcasing)
 - support for custom animations set in options
 - method to turn all animations on/off
 - getInstances() should point to array of all instances but without prototypes (Object.assign)